 “We thought someplace tropical, you know?
 Off the beaten path.
-We were thinking, umbrella drinks I guess, but certainly not what happened.
+We were thinking, umbrella drinks.
+But certainly not what happened.
 I mean, it was just that we hadn’t quite given up.
 There was something about the idea of really giving ourselves over to the hope of rebuilding right then, giving ourselves to that maybe.
 But maybe we couldn’t quite lend ourselves to it fully, I don’t know.
 Maybe we didn’t want to make a decision.

 So there was the drinking.
 It wasn’t fun anymore, like it is when you’re a kid.
 I guess it really isn’t fun then either only that it seems ballsy, maybe?
-To say you’re going to get hammered and then stay that way, to start the day with a beer.
+To say you’re going to get hammered then stay that way.
+To start the day with a beer.
 We used to do that.
 We’d practically live in our bathing suits.
 Get up lighting cigarettes, cracking open a long neck.
-Everyone’s hair kind of turning into some dread- locky looking mess but we were young.
+Everyone’s hair kind of turning into some dread- locky looking mess.
 The scent of my almond oil permeated every breeze.
-So there was the drinking but that wasn’t working anymore, you know?
+So there was the drinking, but that wasn’t working anymore.
+You know?
 It felt too much like what it was, denial.
 It isn’t vogue anymore.
 It isn’t the thing to do, to drink too much.
 Smoke too much.
 To seek chemical alterations.

 There was this boy I used to know, he had said to me that I should always try to stay a little on the thin side, because I have such good bones.
 That’s what I was thinking about, looking at my round hips, my little bit of a belly, lying there.
-Sweltering, I could hear that low hum of Summer bugs.
+Sweltering, I could hear that low hum of summer bugs.
 Could hear the lake lapping at the edge of the dock and thought to go for a swim, didn’t.
 He was swimming.
-I thought, when we got back to town, I would put on this great dress I had, wander around these shops I couldn’t afford to buy anything in.
+I thought, when we got back to town, I would put on this great dress I had.
+Wander around these shops I couldn’t afford to buy anything in.
 Drink something that would never be caffeinated enough to do the job and concentrate on starving myself thin like that again.
 Angular and raw looking.
-I feel good that way, you know?
-Though the Winter coat does lend itself more to disaster preparedness.
+I feel good that way.
+Though the winter coat does lend itself more to disaster preparedness.
 We‘d been joking about the Donner Party on the way up.
 Why do people do that?
 Joke about things like that?

 The hotel, with those kind of open windows onto a porch with a private courtyard, there was a hammock there then.
 We made love.
-When I woke up, it was like it was when you saw it, the gate broken, they left it that way.
+When I woke up, it was like it was when you saw it, the gate broken.
+They left it that way.
 There was this sound, like the whir of an air conditioner in a cheap motel, kind of steady but clicking every now and then.
 Felt like something had a hold of my ankles.
-My body arching against it, my skirt was bunched up around my waist and well, I thought it was Patrick.
+My body arching against it, my skirt was bunched up around my waist.
+I thought it was Patrick.
 They heard me, the people in the next bungalow.
 My moaning woke them up.
 They were pounding on the fence between, yelling.
+It wasn’t Patrick.
 There was so much blood, you know, in that one place at the gate, his Saint Christopher medal in the puddle.
 He wasn‘t Catholic, only, superstitious.
 I’ve been here looking for him ever since.

 I keep a place on the edge of town.
 Some of the locals have taken a shine to me.
-They want it caught and killed and so far, I’m the only one that hasn’t run away, until you.
+They want it caught and killed.
+So far, I’m the only one that hasn’t run away, until you.

 I saw it once.
 It stands about five and half feet tall, if that.
-Has some fur that is more like feathers almost but it was dark so what I saw was kind of in a shadow.
-I looked into it’s eyes, it has human eyes.
-Dark color, blackish brown, I don’t know.
+Has some fur, more like feathers almost but it was dark.
+What I saw was in shadow.
+I looked into it’s eyes.
+It has human eyes.
+Dark color, blackish brown.
 Don’t sleep outside or with your bedrooms windows open.
 Sleep in a closed room.
-There are other beings, things that are more airborne, more ethereal, shall we say?
+There are other beings, things that are more airborne.
+More ethereal, shall we say?
 Some of them friendly.
 Some of them make you moan loud enough to bother the neighbors.
-I think they’re taller, than some of the others, who are not so friendly and well, you have to be careful.
-Los poderos del mal, the powers of dark, very seductive but, not to be trifled with.
+I think they’re taller than some of the others, who are not so friendly.
+You have to be careful.
+Los poderos del mal, the powers of dark.
+Very seductive.
+Not to be trifled with.

 I went back, you know, to the States for a while.
 Checked our house, the cabin, bank accounts.
 Nothing was touched.
-I don’t know why I think Patrick is still alive but I do think it, I believe it.
-There’s no life without him anyway.
+I don’t know why I think Patrick is still alive but I do think it.
+I believe it.
+There’s no life without love anyway.
 I’ll probably see you around, if you stay that is.”

 She snuffed out what looked like a brown cigarette but somehow I knew it wasn’t.
 It smelled different, like cinnamon pot, if there was such a thing.
-There was lipstick on the rim of the Corona bottle, empty but for the lime wedges stuffed down in it.
+She left lipstick on the rim of the Corona bottle, empty but for the lime wedges stuffed down in it.
 Salt shaker next to it.
-She was wearing a long skirt, loose cotton blouse.
-A straw hat, hair in a braid but loose around her face.
+She was wearing a long skirt, loose cotton blouse, a straw hat,.
+Her hair in a braid, loose around her face.
 Her wrists were covered in fabric braided bracelets.
 She wore gold pirate earrings and necklaces that looked like an array of lucky charms.
 Her shoes were plain canvas sneakers, no socks.
 The golden glowing brown of her skin in contrast to the washed out yellow color of her hair made her seem strangely in place, as the one out-of-place thing.
 A fish out of water no more, her three- wheeler bicycle with mountain bike tires on it and a large basket that held several canvas bags giving her the air of a local.

 “How long has she been here?”
 I asked the bartender, not realizing he was the owner of this beach shack cantina that she frequented.
 He shook his head ‘No’ at me.
-Later he explained his loyalties, though never quite exactly.
-Eventually she told me herself that she had been there for three years.
+Later he explained his loyalties, protecting the privacy of his “people.”
+Eventually she told me herself she’d been there for three years.

 I don’t know if I forgot or wasn’t thinking or if I was thinking and it was just too damn hot.
 I opened a window.
 I remember climbing back into bed, looking at her naked back, the sheet pulled down to her waist.
 I didn’t want to wake her.
 The last thing I remember was falling asleep with my hand on her.
 Then I heard her, moaning, like she did when she was about to…like she did.
 It took a minute for my eyes to focus in the dark, the bedroom door was open.
 The curtains blowing out the window and that didn’t make sense to me.